Georgi Sugarev

+Biography

 Sugarev was born in 1876 in Bitola, then in the Ottoman Empire, today in North Macedonia.
 His family was very poor and his mother together with his brothers Hristo, Mihail and Vangel emigrated to the United States and actively participate in the activities of the Macedonian Patriotic Organization.
-Vangel became there a historian and author of several books as "The Bulgarian nationality of the Macedonians" and "The constitution of the Bulgarian revolutionary central committee".
+Vangel became there a historian and author of several books as "The Bulgarian nationality of the Macedonians" and "The constitution of the Bulgarian Revolutionary Central Committee".